iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

       ```shell
       kubectl apply -f iomesh-csi-configmap.yaml
       ```
-2. Create `ConfigMap` for the second IOMesh cluster.
+2. Create a `ConfigMap` for the second IOMesh cluster.

     Create a YAML config `iomesh-cluster-1-csi-configmap.yaml` with the following content.
 Then apply the YAML config to generate `ConfigMap`.